WE CAN TAKE THE PARROT OUT OF THE JUNGLE BUT CAN WE TAKE THE JUNGLE OUT OF THE PARROT?

 by Sally Blanchard

 I have written several times about how important it is to understand how so much of the natural and wild behaviors of parrots profoundly affects the behaviors of our companion parrots.
 Whether we are dealing with wild parrots, older wild-caught parrots, or domestically raised hand-fed babies, each parrot presents a unique combination of instinctive and learned behaviors.
 Our companion parrots come with a full complement of instinctive behaviors and these behaviors often don’t work for them as part of our lives.
 This is why it is so important to understand why it is natural for a companion parrot to behave in a way that seems totally illogical to us but is completely logical when we analyze it from the perspective of their natural behaviors.
+The incredible factor is that parrot behavior is also very influenced by their learning abilities and they are capable of learning all of their lives.
+Consequently, with patience, knowledge, and instructional interaction we can teach them to adapt to being successful human companions.

 When I first became fascinated with parrots over 35 years ago, there was very little information about them in the wild.
 It almost seemed as if there was some purposeful avoidance of the scientific study of them, while many other families of birds had been studied extensively by research ornithologists.
 While there are quite a few books about parrots from the 1830s on, they barely touched on the habits of wild parrots and were mostly written with captive birds in mind.
 Even some of the early literature about our now extinct Carolina Paroquet dealt with their pet potential rather than their wild behavior.
 They were not considered to be good talkers at all so they weren't that popular as a pet.
 Now there are quite a few research biologists and ornithologists studying wild parrots.
 Each and every bit of information that we learn from their studies will help us unlock some of the puzzles about our companion parrots, their needs, and why they do the things that they do in our living rooms.
 Several years ago, Dr. Charles Munn, who has done extensive parrot research and conservation work in South America stopped by my booth at a parrot conference several years ago.
 My caique, Spikey Le Bec, was very busy ‘hair surfing’ on the top of a friend’s head.
 Dr. Munn expressed curiosity about the behavior, which I believe is similar to leaf bathing behavior in the wild.
 He asked me quite a few questions because he was in the process of setting up a blind in Brazil to study a flock of caiques.
 He said he would watch for some of the behaviors I described.
 It was fascinating for me to think that curiosity of a companion parrot’s behavior could actually help a scientist to better understand the behavior of his wild counterparts.
 I guess it can work both ways.